Patrik Berger: International career

 Berger represented the youth teams of Czechoslovakia from the under-15 level, working his way up through under-16, under-17 and under-18 between 1988 and 1991.
 For these junior teams he had a record of a total of six goals in 49 appearances.
-During this time he won the 1990 UEFA European Under-16 Championship with the under-16 team, scoring in the final against Yugoslavia.
+During this time, he won the 1990 UEFA European Under-16 Championship with the under-16 team, scoring in the final against Yugoslavia.

-Berger made his senior international debut on 23 March 1993 in a FIFA World Cup qualifier for Czechoslovakia against Cyprus, which ended 1–1.
-In October 1995 he scored the second goal in a must-win qualification match for Euro 1996 against Belarus, which the Czechs won 2–0.
+In a FIFA World Cup qualifier on 23 March 1993, Berger debuted for the Czechoslovakia against Cyprus, which ended in a 1–1 draw.
+In October 1995, he scored the second goal in a qualification match for Euro 1996 against Belarus, which the Czechs won 2–0.

 Berger was part of the Czech Republic team who took part in Euro 1996, but Martin Frýdek was preferred to Berger in the starting lineup for the first match against Germany.
-Berger went on to play in all of his nation's matches in the tournament, famously scoring in the final from the penalty spot to give the Czech Republic a 1–0 lead against Germany.
+Berger went on to play in all of his nation's matches in the tournament, scoring the famous penalty spot in the final to give the Czech Republic a 1–0 lead against Germany.
 However, the Czech Republic ultimately lost on the golden goal rule in extra time.

 Between 1997 and 1998, Berger boycotted the Czech national team due to a conflict with head coach Dušan Uhrin.
 He returned to the national set-up after a 17-month absence following the appointment of Jozef Chovanec as Uhrin's replacement.
 He made a notable return to the national team, scoring two goals from free kicks in a qualification match against Estonia.

 The next major international tournament Berger took part in was Euro 2000.
 Having been suspended for his nation's first two matches after being sent off in a qualifier against the Faroe Islands, Berger played just one match.
 Berger announced his retirement from international football in March 2002 at the age of 28.
-He finished his career having made a total of 44 appearances for national teams, including 42 for the Czech Republic and 2 for Czechoslovakia.
-He scored a total of 18 international goals, all for the Czech Republic.